Can Shampoo Be Used as Soap? [Pros & Cons of Using Shampoo as Soap]

 One health concern with using shampoo as a body or hand wash is that many shampoos don’t contain the antibacterial ingredients that most soaps have.
 The implication is that you don’t have much in the way of protection against germs and viruses.

 However, the way around it is to add an antibacterial agent into the shampoo you’ll be using for your body.
 Ensure that you separate the shampoo for your body from the one for your hair because you don’t need to use that on your hair.
+If you’re looking for convenient bathing alternatives, you might also consider whether you can use body wash as shampoo in emergency situations.

 7. Skin type vs Hair type